Coahuila y Tejas: Defense

 The federal government recognized that border states required a different military model than other states.
 In 1826, Coahuila y Tejas and the nearby states of Tamaulipas and Nuevo León were placed under a single military commandant general, who was stationed near Laredo.
 According to the regulations, each of the garrisons in Texas (at the Alamo Mission in Bexar and at Presidio La Bahia in Goliad) should have 107 soldiers, not including officers.
 By 1832 there were a combined 70 soldiers with guns (with an additional 70 who had no weapons).
 The federal government occasionally established other garrisons within Texas, but when the immediate threat was considered to be gone the garrisons were usually disbanded.
 The bulk of the rest of the army remained in Mexico City, in large part so its leaders could curry political favor.

 The government had little money, and troops were often unpaid, with ammunition, guns, and food in short supply.
 In many cases townspeople were forced to provide food and other supplies to the soldiers.
 Few men volunteered for military service in the frontier, so many garrisons were composed of convicts or others forcibly recruited.

 In 1828, Coahuila y Tejas passed legislation authorizing an official state militia.
 Texas had at least three militia units – at Bexar, Goliad, and in Stephen F. Austin's colony along the Brazos River.

 Demographics

 Despite the influx of settlers from the United States after the colonization laws were passed, the majority of settlers within Coahuila y Tejas were either Mexican citizens or Tejanos.
+Texas made up only a minority of the state's population.
 Within Texas, however, by 1830 approximately 80% of the population was from the United States or Europe.
+Most of the demography consisted of Anglo-Saxon settlers, with little to no Mexican or Spanish settlers.
+In contrast, Coahuila had mainly Mexican settlers with less Anglo-Saxon settlers in comparison.

 In the frontier areas of the state, similar to the rest of the Mexican frontier, there was more ethnic intermarriage than in the interior regions.
 Although both the federal and state constitutions established the Catholic Church as the official religion, the frontier areas often disobeyed the rule.